sciencehistory/scihist_digicoll/README.md

 `storage_mode` key `dev_files` is also available, which stores files in the local file system instead of S3 buckets at all.
 It is used by default in `test`, or in `development` if you don't have AWS keys set.

+And `storage_mode` `production` is default in production, with different sorts of files being stored in different S3 buckets, with those bucket names also set in env.

 Regardless, object are generally stored in S3 (or file system) with paths beginning with the UUID pk of the Kithe::Asset they belong to.

 ## Rake tasks